dcourtois/clarisse_toolkit/Readme.md

 # foo
 ```

-You can still use the `type` Python function to get the type of both kind of objects:
+For those type of objects, you can use the native `type` Python function (which also work with the previous example)
 ```python
 print(type(ix.application), type(ix.api.CoreString("foo")))